akallio1/marginsums/README.md

 Project marginsums
 ==================

-Statistical tools for margin sum based matrix null models from manuscript "Significance testing for presence-absence data".
+Statistical tools for margin sum based matrix null models from manuscript "Properties of fixed-fixed models and alternatives in presence-absence data analysis".

 Initialization
 --------------